-- DIMENSION ARE IN MILLIMETERS - MATERIAL: 0.3mm 301 SS 1/2 HARD TOLERANCE UNLESS OTHERWISE SPECIFIED: ± 0.25mm, ±1.0° PARTS MUST COMPLY WITH RoHS DIRECTIVE 2002/95/EC.
+DIMENSION ARE IN MILLIMETERS MATERIAL: 0.3 mm 301 SS 1/2 HARD TOLERANCE UNLESS OTHERWISE SPECIFIED: ± 0.25mm, ±1.0° PARTS MUST COMPLY WITH RoHS DIRECTIVE 2002/95/EC.
 FURTHERMORE, THE USE OF HEXAVALENT CHROMIUM IN THE FABRICATION PROCESS IS NOT ALLOWED.

-Ejector Bushing (SFF and LFF)
+2.4.8 Clinch Nut (SFF and LFF)

-The SFF and LFF card ejector handle uses a bushing as a spacer and rotation anchor.
-This is shown in Figure 22.
+The SFF and LFF card ejector handle uses a clinch nut as a spacer and rotation anchor.
+The clinch nut binds the ejector handle to the faceplate.
+Two clinch nut options are available to accommodate supplier manufacturing processes.
+This are shown in Figure 22 and Figure 23.

-Figure 22: Ejector Bushing
+Figure 22: Clinch Nut Option A